rebarbara/fraud/short.md

 countries and phone numbers called, etc. Such information can be stored in about 500 bytes per customer.

-A generic fraud signature is defined *(maybe more?)*.
+A generic fraud signature is defined.
 An incoming call is compared both to the current signature of the customer and the generic fraud signature.
 If it resembles normal usage pattern more, then its characteristics are used to update the signature.
 If it resembles fraudulent usage pattern more, the customer's fraud score is